Arash217/project-2-1819/README.md

 Note: I used as a proof of concept, the tool sw-precache to generate a service worker which caches the assets of the website.
 However, this tool is deprecated and shouldn't be used in production.
-Use [Workbox](https://developers.google.com/web/tools/workbox) instead if you want tooling to generate a service worker for production.
+Use [Workbox](https://developers.google.com/web/tools/workbox) instead if you want/need to use tooling to generate service workers for production.

 ## Sources
 - [Font style matcher](https://meowni.ca/font-style-matcher/)